Difference Between NRE and NRO Account

 The accounts are equally notable and convenient choices for an NRI to save and transfer money to India.

-Even though both the accounts can be opened by NRIs and have some similarities, they vary in many ways.
+Even though both accounts can be opened by NRIs and have some similarities, they vary in many ways.

 NRE vs NRO Account

-NRE stands for Non-Resident External account.
+NRE stands for Non-Resident External Account.
 An NRE account is a savings or current account held by NRIs in India, denominated in Indian Rupees (INR).
-NRO stands for Non-Resident Ordinary account.
+NRO stands for Non-Resident Ordinary Account.
 An NRO account is also a savings or current account held by NRIs in India, denominated in Indian Rupees (INR).

 NRE vs NRO Account